vardaro/pivotrade/README.md

 Pivotrade is a Node.js backtesting framework for simulating trading strategies on historical quotes.

-Pivotrades requires only a callback function and will handle historical price data, performance monitoring, and state management, giving you freedom to focus more on strategy and less on infrastructure.
+Pivotrades requires only a callback function and will handle historical price data, performance monitoring, and state management, giving you the freedom to focus more on strategy and less on infrastructure.

 ## Getting Started

-Here is an example implementation of a classic Simple Moving Average (SMA) crossover strategy.
+Here is an example implementation of a classic Simple Moving Average (SMA) crossover strategy trading on the S&P ETF.
 A strategy that involves:
-- Buying N shares of a security when it's 20 day moving average crosses above its 50 day moving average.
+- Buying <strong>N</strong> shares of a security when it's 20 day moving average crosses above its 50 day moving average.

-- Selling N shares of a security when its 20 day average falls below the 50 day average.
+- Selling <strong>N</strong> shares of a security when its 20 day average falls below the 50 day average.

-Also known as the "Hello World" of algotrading.
+Also known as the "Hello World" of algotrading!

 ```javascript
 // node example/sma_cross.js